colemanw/webform_civicrm/README.txt

 No. That would require some sort of batch update script, which is not part of this module.

+WILL WEBFORM SUBMISSIONS BE ALTERED WHEN A CONTACT IS UPDATED IN CIVICRM?

+No. Think of each submission record as a snapshot of what was actually entered on the form.

 ADVANCED USAGE - PASSING IDS IN THE URL

 By default, contact 1 is assumed to be the acting user.
 So if you view a webform while logged-in, you will see your own contact details auto-filled on the form.
 You can disable that in the "additional options" so that logged in users are always presented with a blank form for entering/updating other contacts.
 To facilitate working with existing contacts, you can supply ids in the url.
 The following are supported: